apache/axis-axis2-java-core/modules/samples/script/mtomSample/README.txt

 via a Dialog box.
 End point reference is given.
 You can change it according to you host.

-Please contact axis-dve list if you have found any trouble running the sample
+Please contact axis-dev list if you have found any trouble running the sample.